TCox-Lab/PicRed_Biref/README.md

 _Last updated: 30th Sept 2020._

 **Citation:**
-Vennin C _et al._ (2019) _**Nature Communications**_ (2019)
+Vennin C _et al. **Nature Communications**_ (2019)
 _CAF hierarchy driven by pancreatic cancer cell p53-status creates a pro-metastatic and chemoresistant environment via perlecan_
 doi: 10.1038/s41467-019-10968-6
 [Pubmed link](https://pubmed.ncbi.nlm.nih.gov/31406163/)

 **Description:**
-The script wraps the threshold colour function (HSB Thresholding) into a loop that iterates through all of the defined images in a directory and sub-directories specified by the user. _If using multiple sub-directories of images, please ensure that filenames are unique._
+The script wraps the threshold colour function (HSB Thresholding) into a loop that iterates through all of the defined images in a directory and sub-directories specified by the user.

+_If using multiple sub-directories of images, please ensure that filenames are unique._

 This script is designed to automate the quantification of HSB thresholded area of picrosirius red stained birefringent signal in the "Red-Orange, "Yellow" and "Green" channels in each image, outputting channel overlays and collated tabulated results.